japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 === [[executor]] Executor

-Single managed coarse-grained xref:executor:Executor.adoc#coarse-grained-executor[Executor] managed exclusively by the CoarseGrainedExecutorBackend to forward <<LaunchTask, launch>> and <<KillTask, kill>> task requests to from the driver.
+Single managed coarse-grained executor:Executor.md#coarse-grained-executor[Executor] managed exclusively by the CoarseGrainedExecutorBackend to forward <<LaunchTask, launch>> and <<KillTask, kill>> task requests to from the driver.

 Initialized after CoarseGrainedExecutorBackend <<RegisteredExecutor, has registered with `CoarseGrainedSchedulerBackend`>> and stopped when CoarseGrainedExecutorBackend gets requested to <<Shutdown, shut down>>.